paypay/FullStackEngineerChallenge/README.md

 * stop them with `docker-compose down` or ^+c in the terminal
 * frontend runs on localhost:3000
 * backend  runs on localhost:8080

+## Docs
+The code is documented using TODO comment syntax to easily find documentation-objects.
+Do a matchcase-fulltext search for `TODO` to find all relevant documentation.

+## TODOs

+### Frontend
+- [ ]  Submit forms with enter
+- [ ]  Unify frontend tables and find HOC abstraction possibilities
+- [ ]  Split reducer and global state in appropriate partial scopes to minimize re-renders (employee reducer, review reducer)
+- [ ]  remove react warnings about unused variables

+### Backend
+- [ ]  Improve mongodb table relations, validations, default values and model-concerns
+- [ ]  Security considerations like deeper password-hashing, encryption between docker instances, properly restricted routes for user-roles
+- [ ]  Deployment and scaling considerations